Cryptum Labs

 Attack-driven security evaluation

-Security is evaluated through realistic attack scenarios, focusing on how platform mechanisms can be abused rather than how they are intended to function.
+Security is evaluated through realistic attack scenarios: how platform mechanisms can be abused, not just how they are intended to function.
+The goal is to separate exploitable conditions from theoretical ones.

 Prioritization based on impact and exploitability